mmiah00/Battleship/README.md

     Allocating memory - To save any necessary game data.

-    Working with files - Used to record board status as well as game history.
+    Working with files - Used to record board status as well as game history by reading/writing to a file.

     Processes - Used to cat/display game history file.
 At the end, user will be prompted to delete game history file or keep it for bragging rights by exporting it elsewhere.